jahoon1998/CSCI4930-PA4/README.md

 ```python
 def training_adaboost(XTrain, yTrain, num_rounds)
 ```
-the function runs num_rounds of AdaBoost on the training set “XTrain” and “yTrain” using the base learner you picked above.
+The function above runs num_rounds of AdaBoost on the training set “XTrain” and “yTrain” using the base learner you picked above.
 It returns a data structure to represent the ensemble of base learners (and their weights) computed by AdaBoost.